 Better Interviews Start Before the Interview

-Structured interview feedback isn't just about documentation.
-It's about building a hiring process where every decision is specific, evidence-based, and defensible.
-The templates in this guide give you a starting point for strong hires, soft rejects, on-hold decisions, panel debriefs, skills assessments, and cultural fit evaluations.
+Structured interview feedback isn’t just about documentation.
+It’s about building a hiring process where every decision is specific, evidence-based, and defensible.
+The interview feedback examples and templates in this guide give you a starting point for strong hires, soft rejects, on-hold decisions, panel debriefs, skills assessments, and cultural fit evaluations.

-But the best feedback in the world can't fix a bad pipeline.
-If the candidates reaching your interview stage aren't qualified, your interviewers are wasting time writing detailed feedback about people who were never going to work out.
-The real efficiency gain comes from pairing structured interviews with AI-powered sourcing that surfaces candidates who actually match your requirements from the start.
+But the best feedback in the world can’t fix a bad pipeline.
+If the candidates reaching your interview stage aren’t qualified, your interviewers are wasting time writing detailed feedback about people who were never going to work out.
+Real efficiency gains come from pairing structured interviews with AI-powered sourcing that surfaces candidates who actually match your requirements from the start.